 The Samsung TU8300 has excellent contrast.
 Unfortunately, its native contrast ratio is quite a bit lower than both the Samsung TU8000 and the Samsung RU7300.
 There's also no local dimming feature to further deepen the blacks.
 It's worth noting that this can vary between units, and your experience may differ.

 The SDR peak brightness of this TV is okay, and it can get brighter than both the Samsung TU8000 and the Samsung RU7300.
 The brightness is fairly consistent when displaying different content, though the 2% window is noticeably dimmer due to the TV's CE dimming (frame dimming), which can't be disabled.
 While the TV is bright enough to use in moderately well-lit rooms, it likely won't be able to overcome glare in very bright environments.
+If you want a similar that gets brighter, check out the Samsung Q60/Q60A QLED.

 We measured the peak brightness after calibration, setting the Picture Mode to 'Movie', and its brightness to 'Max'.